 Schools of fish, turtles, crabs, and of course Jellies.
 The boys explored the boats, ran along the pier and learned all about what goes on at a marina.
 This was such a great experience and guess what?
 This was only the first part of our slimy jellyfish adventure.
 I still have much more planned for our Night of the Moonjellies.
 Make sure you don’t miss part 2.

-I hope you enjoyed this learning adventure with Jellyfish.
+I hope you enjoyed these activities with Jellyfish.